cabazitaxel (Intravenous route)

 Cabazitaxel injection is given together with a steroid medicine (eg, prednisone) to treat men with metastatic (cancer that has already spread) prostate cancer.
 It is used in patients who have already been treated with other medicines that did not work well.

 Cabazitaxel belongs to the group of medicines called antineoplastics (cancer medicines).
 It interferes with the growth of cancer cells, which are eventually destroyed.
 Since the growth of normal body cells may also be affected, other unwanted effects will also occur.
 Some of these may be serious and must be reported to your doctor.

-cabazitaxel is to be given only by or under the immediate supervision of your doctor.
+cabazitaxel is to be given only by or under the direct supervision of your doctor.

 Before Using cabazitaxel